A Detailed Guide to the Strasbourg Christmas Market 2024

 Considering a trip to the Strasbourg Christmas Market?
 I’ve got alllll the details to help you plan your trip!

-In most European cities with Christmas markets, it seemed like the markets themselves were the focal point of the Christmas activities, but in Strasbourg, the whole city was one big magical Christmas playground, with decorations galore and lighted walkways connecting the different markets.
+In most European cities with Christmas markets, it seemed like the markets themselves were the focal point of the Christmas activities, but in Strasbourg, the whole city is one big magical Christmas playground, with decorations galore and lighted walkways connecting the different markets.

 Walking through the city at night is absolutely delightful.
 Lights and decorations filled the streets, and it almost seemed like each street had its own theming and light scheme.